Mozambique: Recovery assisted through contributions from Lasallian school globally.

 Following the worst storm in the southern hemisphere’s recorded meteorological history, one of the poorest African countries struggles to recover from Cyclone Idai.

-With hundreds of lives lost, thousands of homes destroyed, and 1.77 million acres of crops at the beginning of the main harvest season destroyed by Cyclone Idai, Mozambique is trying to recover from one of the world’s most devastating storms.
-Communication lines were completely cut, roads rendered impassable, and entire villages disappeared.
+With hundreds of lives lost, thousands of homes destroyed, and 1.77 million acres of crops at the beginning of the main harvest season destroyed by Cyclone Idai, Mozambique continues to recover from one of the world’s most devastating storms.
+During and after the storm, communication lines were completely cut, roads rendered impassable, and entire villages disappeared.

 In Beira, a major port for Mozambique, flooding was extensive and the New York Times quoted authorities who estimate “90 percent of the area was completely destroyed.”